AninditaBasu/pi-projects/topics/clock_chime.md

 For the chimes:

 -  A Raspberry Pi 4B computer.
 This little computer board will hold the code that makes the chimes ring out every half hour and hour.
-Structky speaking, you don't need a Raspberry Pi 4B computer; an older model will work excellently too because this project doesn't need much computing power.
-But I was already using my Raspberry Pi 4B for something else, so I deployed this project on on it.
-Any Raspberry Pi model that has a 3.5 mm audio port will work.
+Strictly speaking, you don't need a Raspberry Pi 4B computer; an older model will work excellently too **\*** because this project doesn't need much computing power.
+But I was already using my Raspberry Pi 4B for something else, so I deployed this project on it.
+Any Raspberry Pi model that has a 3.5 mm audio port will work **\***.
 -  A speaker.
-For this project, I used a Honeywell soundbar, but you can use any speaker that has a 3.5 mm audio jack and is externally powered through a separate plug point.
+For this project, I used a Honeywell soundbar, but you can use any speaker that has a 3.5 mm audio jack and is externally powered through a separate plug point **\*\***.
 -  A Raspberry Pi official power adapter.
 Theoretically, any adapter with a USB-C cable that can plug into the Raspberry should work fine.
-In practice, it's better to get the official power adapter because it's been tested to deliver the exact power that the Raspberry Pi needs (which is 3A).
+In practice, it's better to get the official power adapter because it's been tested to deliver the exact power that the Raspberry Pi needs.
 -  A microSD card.
 This tiny card will contain the operating system that your Raspberry Pi will run on.
 -  (Optional) Heat sinks.
-These are little metal blocks that draw the heat away from the processor and the network chip.
-A photo frame program running on the Raspberry Pi should not heat the computer much, but it is safe practice to use heat sinks.
+These are little metal blocks that draw the heat away from the chips on the Raspberry Pi board.
+A Python program for this project should not heat the Raspberry Pi too much, but it is safe practice to use heat sinks.
 -  (Optional) An external keyboard and a mouse.
-These two things are optional, because you can use your laptop keyboard and touchpad to issue commands to the Raspberry Pi.
+These two things are optional, because you can use your laptop keyboard and touchpad to issue commands to the Raspberry Pi computer.

 To set up the Raspberry Pi: